tdunkley/Telco-Customer-Churn/README.md

 * You have a Windows or Mac machine.

-## Installing Clustering of NBA Players
+## Installing Telco Customer Churn

-To install Clustering of NBA Players, follow these steps:
+To install Telco Customer Churn, follow these steps:

 Linux and macOS: